 What would England travel be without a visit to Devon and Cornwall?
 Get your England travel packing list ready to explore the land of King Arthur’s round table in Winchester.
 Some of the places you will visit will astound, such as the Neolithic stone structures of Stonehenge, hidden coves, old fishing villages, dramatic unspoiled beaches, as well as the charm of South Devon’s coastline.
 The artist colony of St Ives.Your England travel diary will hold many secrets to share.
-From Durdle Door to Glastonbury our small group tour of Devon and Cornwall will not disappoint.Cornwall Granite cliffs.
+From Stonehenger to Glastonbury, our small group tour of Devon and Cornwall will not disappoint.Cornwall Granite cliffs.
 Sandy beaches.
 New friends.
 Old fishing villages.
 Hidden coves.
 Abandoned tin mines.
 The artist colony of St Ives.
 Shared stories.
 The best coastal walking in Britain on the South West Coast Path.
-From the rugged hilltops of Dartmoor National Park, with its atmosphere of foreboding, legend and history, to the dramatic beauty, lovely beaches and charming towns of the South Devon coastline, your step-by-step journey to Devon and Cornwall starts here.
+From the rugged hilltops of Dartmoor National Park, with its atmosphere of foreboding, legend and history, your step-by-step journey to Devon and Cornwall starts here.

 Depart London and travel out through the old kingdom of Wessex to its ancient capital – the historic city of Winchester.
-Having explored this fascinating old town with its magnificent cathedral and historic Great Hall, your tour will continue to the dramatic south Devon Coast enjoying panoramic views over white sandy beaches and the natural rock arch of Durdle Door.
-An afternoon here to explore some of the coast before arriving at the historic city of Exeter, an important fortified settlement in Roman times, your base for 2 nights.
-Tea and scones, and time for your first entry into your England travel diary.
+Having explored this fascinating old town with its magnificent cathedral and historic Great Hall, your tour will continue to a quieter but equally profound place: the standing stone circles of Stonehenge.The rest of the afternoon here, and explore some of the coast before arriving at the historic city of Exeter, an important fortified settlement in Roman times, your base for 2 nights.
+Time for your first entry into your England travel diary.

 Day 2 DARTMOOR/EXETER